 Fun fact: Called Easter Island because it was first recorded that Jacob Roggeveen discovered the heads on Easter Sunday.
 900 statues standing as if to protect the island from pirates.

 Last but not least, Stonehenge.
-A ring of standing stone which is basically in the middle of no where.
+A ring of standing stone which is basically in the middle of nowhere.
 Still believed by some that aliens came and created them as a message.
 Although history can stand and say that aliens did not create this but man did.
 Built in the Bronze Age, also includes burial sites.
 My visit to Europe wouldn’t be complete unless I visit Stonehenge.

 There are many structures, buildings, and statues.
 That I did not cover.
 I’m sure I could write a book about all of them.
-As man has created since the invention on the wheel.
+As man has created since the invention of the wheel.
 We continue to do so today.
-These 10 wonders of world are my top 10 and where I want to visit.
+These 10 wonders of the world are my top 10 and where I want to visit.
 Although I can check 2 off the list.
 I felt they were still worth mentioning.
 Until next time.
 Look at for my latest blogs as I will be exploring the world in less than 12 hours.
 Bon voyage!!!

 I hoped you enjoyed my list of the seven wonders of the world.
-Did I miss any of you favorite?
+Did I miss any of your favorite?
 Comment below and share you seven wonders of the world.
 Want to see the original 7 wonders?
 Click here.
 What more travel adventures?
 Check my out my other post.
 12 Things To Do In New Orleans and How To Take An Amazing Cruise.

 Related articles across the web